mattix1710/app-sec-app/README.md

 ```
 4. Access the server on `localhost:5000`.

+!!.
 You can terminate the application via the command line.
 After that you'll need to run `docker compose down`.

+!!.
 To restart the application you can run `docker compose up` without the **build** parameter.

+---
-#### Dockering Postgres
+#### DEVELOPMENT - Dockering Postgres

 1. After installing [Docker Desktop](https://www.docker.com/get-started/) (e.g. on Windows) it is possible to run the app in the terminal:
 ```